edgedb/easy-edgedb/chapter14/index.md

 # Chapter 14 - A ray of hope

 > Finally there is some good news: Jonathan Harker is alive.
-After escaping Castle Dracula, he found his way to Budapest in August and then to a hospital, which sent Mina a letter.
+After escaping Castle Dracula, it seems that he found his way to Budapest in August and then to a hospital, which sent Mina a letter.
 The hospital tells Mina that "He has had some fearful shock and continues to talk about wolves and poison and blood, of ghosts and demons."
-Mina takes a train to the hospital where Jonathan was recovering, and they take a train back to England to the city of Exeter where they get married.
+>Mina takes a train to the hospital where Jonathan is recovering, after which they take a train back to England to the city of Exeter where they get married.
 Mina sends Lucy a letter from Exeter about the good news...but it arrives too late and Lucy never opens it.
-Meanwhile, the men visit the graveyard as planned and see vampire Lucy walking around.
-When Arthur sees her he finally believes Van Helsing, and so do the rest.
+>Meanwhile, the men visit the graveyard as planned and see vampire Lucy walking around.
+When Arthur sees her he finally believes Van Helsing, and so do the rest of the men.
 They now know that vampires are real, and manage to destroy her.
 Arthur is sad but happy to see that Lucy is no longer forced to be a vampire and can now die in peace.

-So we have a new city called Exeter, and adding it is of course easy:
+Looks like we have a new city called Exeter, which is easy to add:

 ```edgeql
 insert City {